Chapter 6: On the Road Pt 2

 "Well, well, well.
 Whadda we 'ave here, Garrett?"

-"Looks like two Greenies, Flynn; all alone with nobody ta protect 'em."
+"Looks like two Greenies, Bart; all alone with nobody ta protect 'em."

 Karigan and Fastion stood between their horses, the highwaymen standing in front of them, their swords pointing at their chest.

-"We're not the ones who need protection," Karigan hissed, glaring at the highwaymen, "The odds aren't in your favour."
+"We're not the ones who need protection," Karigan hissed, glaring at the highwaymen, "The odds aren't in your favor."

 "Two sword masters against a few thugs, it's too easy."
 Fastion chimed in, knowing that he and Karigan could fight their way out if it came down to a battle.
 "It's not looking so good for you two."